ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

-Refresh "section Global variable" [#]_, we handled global variable translation by create the IR DAG in LowerGlobalAddress() first, and then do the Instruction Selection by their corresponding machine instruction DAG in Cpu0InstrInfo.td.
+Refresh "section Global variable" [#]_, we handled global variable translation by create the IR DAG in LowerGlobalAddress() first, and then finish the Instruction Selection according their corresponding machine instruction DAG in Cpu0InstrInfo.td.
 LowerGlobalAddress() is called when ``llc`` meet the global variable access.
-LowerFormalArguments() work with the same way.
+LowerFormalArguments() work in the same way.
 It is called when function is entered.
 It get incoming arguments information by CCInfo(CallConv,..., ArgLocs, ...) before enter **“for loop”**.
 In ch9_1.cpp, there are 6 arguments in sum_i(...)